egoist/miku/README.md

 yarn add vue vue-loader vue-template-compiler --dev
 ```

+### Babel

+We have babel presets and plugins included:

+- babel-preset-es2015
+- babel-preset-stage-2
+- babel-plugin-transform-runtime
+- babel-runtime

+However you can use `.babelrc` to override it.

 ## Static file support

 You can import images and fonts directly, and it will return the path to the file which you can use.